scaryrawr/yaltl/README.md

 - i3wm - Window switcher for i3wm/sway
 - Script - Run a script
   - Results will be passed back to the script
-  - Continued output to stdout will cause tofi to continue to display the new results
+  - Continued output to stdout will cause cofi to continue to display the new results

 ## Keyboard shortcuts

-- Esc - Cancel out of tofi
+- Esc - Cancel out of cofi
 - Tab - Next Mode
 - Shift+Tab - Previous Mode